 Reuse the bags you have until they fall apart and then invest in something like these cloth shopping bags which can be washed and reused many times.

-Brownie points if you make your own cloth shopping bags!
+Brownie points if you are into old fashioned living and make your own cloth shopping bags!

 Increase Your Knowledge Of A Thrifty Lifestyle